Master of Public Health

 PHEA 6005Health Policy and Public Health Advocacy3

-PHEA 6006Introduction to Occupational and Environmental Health3
+PHEA 6006Introduction to Environmental and Occupational Health3

 Total Credit Hours: 9.0